Star: Strike It Rich

-Star: Strike It Rich (一勝千金, Isshō Senkin), stylized as ST☆R: Strike it Rich, is a Japanese manga series written by Yabako Sandrovich and illustrated by MAAM.
+Star: Strike It Rich (一勝千金, Isshō Senkin), stylized as ST☆R: Strike it Rich, is a Japanese manga series written by Yabako Sandrovich and illustrated by MAAM, set in the same continuity as Sandrovich's Kengan Ashura.
 It began serialization in Shogakukan's Ura Sunday website and MangaONE app in May 2023.

+Plot

+A group of three friends start an underground women's fighting organization to make money.
+It proves very lucrative, but to constantly surpass their previous fights, they bring increasingly powerful women into the ring.
+This gradually draws them deeper into the affairs of a cult that has trained nine women to become ultimate fighters.
+These nine must fight each other to determine which of them is destined to usher in a new world order.

 Publication

-Written by Yabako Sandrovich and illustrated by MAAM, Star: Strike It Rich began serialization on Shogakukan's Ura Sunday website and MangaONE app on May 1, 2023.
-Its chapters have been compiled into six tankōbon volumes as of October 2025.
+Written by Yabako Sandrovich and illustrated by MAAM, who had previously worked together on How Heavy Are The Dumbbells You Lift?, Star: Strike It Rich began serialization on Shogakukan's Ura Sunday website and MangaONE app on May 1, 2023.
+Its chapters have been compiled into seven tankōbon volumes as of August 2026.
 The series' chapters are published in English by Comikey.